 What If Interruptions Are Needed for Tasks Like Defibrillation?

 It is recognized that occasional pauses will be required for critical interventions like shock delivery or establishing an advanced airway.
-The guidelines do not mandate never pausing – just to minimize unnecessary or prolonged interruptions as much as possible.
+The CPR guidelines do not mandate never pausing – just to minimize unnecessary or prolonged interruptions as much as possible.
 The goal is to resume compressions promptly after any clinically indicated cessations.

 How Long Should CPR Continue if CCF is Suboptimal?